The San Clemente Bell’s sparrow is one of 5 species from San Clemente Island being delisted by the USFWS.

-The San Clemente Bell’s sparrow is a federally threatened subspecies endemic to San Clemente Island, California.
-This species is non-migratory, but the population declined in the last half of the 20th century due to destruction of native shrub cover by introduced goats and other ungulates.
+The San Clemente Bell’s sparrow was listed under the ESA as a threatened subspecies in 1977.
+A non-migratory subspecies endemic to San Clemente Island in California, the population declined in the last half of the 20th century due to destruction of native shrub cover by introduced goats and other ungulates.
 Removal of the goats and subsequent reestablishment of native vegetation has been accompanied by San Clemente Bell’s sparrow breeding range expansion into areas and vegetation types that previously were not available or were considered unsuitable.

-Results of the research on Bell’s sparrow nest success and associated habitat were published in The Condor in 2020 (see Publications page).
-Additional data has been summarized each year in technical reports to the Navy (Technical Reports section of Publications page).
+Results of the research on Bell’s sparrow nest success and associated habitat were published in The Condor in 2020.
+We also examined the causes of nest mortality, publishing the results in the Journal of Field Ornithology in 2022.
+Additional data has been summarized each year in technical reports to the Navy (see the Publications page).

 As a side effect of the investigations we have conducted into the interaction of Bell’s sparrows with the vegetation on San Clemente Island, we developed a field guide to assist in identification of the plants that grow there.
 Copies of A Field Guide to the Plants of San Clemente Island are available on request (email: smeiman AT susanmeiman.org).